Faster Reinforcement Learning by Freezing Slow States: Theoretical Analysis

 which directly corresponds to the three terms in the bound.
-The reward error is due to freezing the slow state; the end-of-horizon error is due to using zero terminal value; and the $V$-approximation error is due to not solving the upper-level problem exactly.
+The reward error is due to freezing the slow state in the lower level along with using zero terminal value; the upper-level freeze error propagates the lower-level freeze error to the upper level's infinite horizon; and the $V$-approximation error is due to not solving the upper-level problem exactly.